New Patients (202) 851-7554

 Are there certain kinds of toothpaste I can use to prevent gum disease?

 There are no specific toothpaste brands or formulas that can completely treat gum disease.
-However, your dentist can recommend optimal toothpaste options to help with your gum health.
+However, your dentist can recommend optimal toothpaste options to help your gum health.

 What deficiency causes bleeding gums?

 Vitamin deficiency can cause bleeding gums.
 Vitamin deficiency can make gum tissue fragile and prone to bleeding.
 Lack of Vitamin C and K are the most common deficiencies that can cause gum disease.
 Vitamin C is essential for proper collagen blend and helps strengthen the gums’ cell structure.
 Vitamin K is important in helping the body form clotting components that help stop bleeding.
-Overall, you should consume a balanced diet with a good amount of vitamins C and K.

 When should I be concerned about bleeding gums?

-You should be concerned about bleeding gums if the bleeding persists after improving your oral hygiene routine.
 Moreover, if the bleeding accompanies symptoms such as receding gums, persistent bad breath, or discomfort when chewing, you should see a dentist as soon as possible.
 Your bleeding gums could be due to underlying dental problems such as gum disease.

 Why is my gum bleeding around one tooth?

-Bleeding gums around one tooth can be a sign of periodontal disease or inflammation of the gums and the supporting structures around the teeth.
+Bleeding gums around one tooth can signify periodontal disease or inflammation of the gums and the supporting structures around the teeth.
 Another reason for gum bleeding around one tooth could include poor hygiene, a tooth cavity, tooth abscess, or food stuck between teeth.
-The solution is to brush and floss regularly and use mouthwash.
-If the bleeding continues or worsens, visiting your dentist is a good idea.
-Your dentist can identify any underlying problems.